angular/components/src/lib/dialog/dialog.md

 }
 ```

+### Specifying global configuration defaults
-Default dialog options can be specified by providing an instance of `MatDialogConfig` for MAT_DIALOG_DEFAULT_OPTIONS in your application's root module.
+Default dialog options can be specified by providing an instance of `MatDialogConfig` for
+MAT_DIALOG_DEFAULT_OPTIONS in your application's root module.

 ```ts
 @NgModule({